vsg-dev/vsgTutorial/2_Foundations/DataTypes.md

         bool differentModifiedCount(const ModifiedCount& mc) const { return _modifiedCount != mc; }
 ~~~

 The [vsgdyamicvertex](https://github.com/vsg-dev/vsgExamples/tree/master/examples/state/vsgdynamicvertex) and [vsgdyamictexture](https://github.com/vsg-dev/vsgExamples/tree/master/examples/state/vsgdynamictexture) in the [vsgExamples repository](https://github.com/vsg-dev/vsgExamples) also provide illustation of dyanamic data.
-These are more advanced topics so for now there is no need to look up the topic in detail at this point, later in the vsgTutorial will go into detail of how to set up data for dynmic use.
+These are more advanced topics so for now there is no need to look up the topic in detail at this point, later in the vsgTutorial will go into detail of how to set up data for dynamic use.

 ## vsg::Value

 When you need a single value, either for just sharing CPU only needs, or for mapping to GPU memory such as a single per instance vertex attribute or uniform value you can use the [vsg::Value](https://github.com/vsg-dev/VulkanSceneGraph/tree/master/include/vsg/core/Value.h) template class.
 The Value.h header also provides a set of pre-defined types that wrap the most common basic types you'd use with the scene graph, from vsg::boolValue to vsg::dboxValue.

-For the list of types defined look at the bottom of the [Value.h](https://github.com/vsg-dev/VulkanSceneGraph/tree/master/include/vsg/core/Value.h#L169) header and addtional material related versions are provided by the [material.h](https://github.com/vsg-dev/VulkanSceneGraph/tree/master/include/vsg/state/material.h) header.
+For the list of types defined look at the bottom of the [Value.h](https://github.com/vsg-dev/VulkanSceneGraph/tree/master/include/vsg/core/Value.h#L169) header and additional material related versions are provided by the [material.h](https://github.com/vsg-dev/VulkanSceneGraph/tree/master/include/vsg/state/material.h) header.

 ~~~ cpp
 // create a vec3Value object using user specified initializer on the heap